 Bill (00:34):

 Thank you.
 I know we’ve had some brief discussions.
 In getting a little bit more familiar with you and your practice, I quickly realized the critical role you play, or your services play, throughout a lifetime of a dental practice.
-From the initiating of the dental practice, events that happens throughout regarding partnerships and transitions and so on, all the way through to an exit, when they’re retiring, the selling of the practice, and so on and so forth.
+From the initiating of the dental practice, events that happen throughout regarding partnerships and transitions and so on, all the way through to an exit, when they’re retiring, the selling of the practice, and so on and so forth.

 Bill (01:04):